Quiz: Is hypothyroidism difficult to diagnose?

 Iconic can help you find a doctor with hypothyroidism expertise →

-3. Focus on symptom management: Hypothyroidism is characterized by a range of symptoms, such as fatigue, weight changes, mood alterations, and cognitive impairment.
-In size-inclusive care, the emphasis is placed on managing these symptoms effectively rather than solely focusing on weight loss.
+2. Focus on symptom management: Hypothyroidism is characterized by a range of symptoms, such as fatigue, weight changes, mood alterations, and cognitive impairment.
 Treatment strategies should address symptom relief, optimize thyroid hormone levels, and enhance overall well-being.

-4. Addressing mental health: Size-inclusive practitioners understand the potential impact of hypothyroidism on mental health, including depression and anxiety.
+3. Addressing mental health: Inclusive practitioners understand the potential impact of hypothyroidism on mental health, including depression and anxiety.
 They offer appropriate support and resources to address these mental health concerns, including referrals to therapy, counseling, or support groups.

 Building an inclusive care team

 Finding inclusive doctors can be daunting, especially when seeking treatment for conditions like hypothyroidism.
-Many healthcare providers still adhere to weight-centric approaches, focusing on weight loss as the primary solution, which can disregard the diverse needs and experiences of patients.
 That’s why we built Iconic.
 Our care navigation service is designed to connect members with affirming doctors who are aligned with their specific needs.
-With Iconic, it’s finally possible to find doctors who prioritize holistic health, emphasize well-being over weight, and provide personalized care for conditions like hypothyroidism.
+With Iconic, it’s finally possible to find doctors who prioritize holistic health, emphasize overall well-being, and provide personalized care for conditions like hypothyroidism.

 Build your care team with Iconic for only $14.99/month →